Amber Heard's latest shocking move in Depp trial

 "It's crazy to change teams in the middle of a trial like this because you don't like the headlines," said Lis Smith ex-Pete Buttigieg campaign strategist.

-She also said about Heard's ex-firm Precision Strategies, that it's "one of the best crisis firms" — "but they can't rewrite the history of what's happened".
+She also said of Heard's ex-firm Precision Strategies, that it's "one of the best crisis firms" — "but they can't rewrite the history of what's happened".

-Depp was not named in Heard's essay, but the ongoing trial hinges on his claims that the article clearly referenced him and was directly responsible for millions of dollars of damage to his career and reputation.
+Depp was not named in Heard's essay, but the ongoing trial hinges on his claims that the article clearly referenced him and was directly responsible for millions of dollars lost due to damage to his career and reputation.

-The ongoing social media firestorm has been in part due to the entire trial being filmed, with hours and hours of footage being available online for anyone to view.
-This was a decision Heard initially fought against, but Depp's team was able to win the fight to have the entirety of the testimony live-streamed.
+The ongoing social media firestorm has been in part due to the entire trial being filmed, with hours and hours of footage available online for anyone to view.
+This was a decision Heard initially fought against, but Depp's team won the fight to have the whole case live-streamed.